Side Pocket: Ports and sequels

-This version features completely different contents compared to the original, including revamped graphics, new smooth jazz-oriented soundtrack, new sound effects and photo-realistic background sceneries during gameplay.
+Enhanced remakes of the game were later released for the Sega Genesis, Super Nintendo Entertainment System, and Game Gear.
+This version features updated contents compared to the original NES and Game Boy versions, including revamped graphics, new soundtrack, and photo-realistic background sceneries during gameplay.
 The main game modes remain identical to the original, with several alteration on the Pocket Game mode.
-This mode now features 5 levels represented as "cities" (Los Angeles, San Francisco, Las Vegas, New York City, and Atlantic City) and the player starts with 8 lives.
+This mode now features five levels represented as "cities" (Los Angeles, San Francisco, Las Vegas, New York City, and Atlantic City) and the player starts with eight lives.
 In addition, a new "trick shot" mode is featured, in which the player can try one of the 19 trick shot levels, each with increasing difficulty.

-The SNES port is otherwise identical with the Genesis version, apart from different soundtrack set and better graphics.

 The Game Gear port is a stripped-down version of the Genesis version, which plays more akin to the original rendition, more specifically the NES version.
 However, most elements from the Genesis/SNES version are retained, such as the background images (scaled down to 8-bit), some of the soundtracks, and the trick shot levels.

 Sequels

-Minnesota Fats: Pool Legend expands greatly upon the original game by adding various pool games (including eight-ball, straight pool, and one-pocket) and the ability to play against AI-controlled players.
+Minnesota Fats: Pool Legend expands greatly upon the original game by adding various pool games (including eight-ball, straight pool, and one-pocket) and the ability to play against computer-controlled opponents.

-Side Pocket 3 uses a First-person view.
+Side Pocket 3 uses a first-person view, and adds new characters to the game.